jeffpowrs/terse-intro-to-browserify/README.md

 ```
 ## Why use Browserify?

-* _Easy_ dependency managment in your client-side application.
+* It makes dependency managment in your client-side application _easy_.
+* Having this easy approach to dependency managment will lead to more _modular_, _decoupled_ Code.
-* You can write Modular, Decoupled Code.
+* You can share modules between the client-side and server-side application.
-* Some other cool things!
+* Some other cool things.

 ## Let's get into it.